I am a Belgian living in Switzerland.

 To get back on my feet financially after this adventure I got a normal job again.
 In February 2014 I started working for Santens Metaalwaren, a large local hardware retailer.
 There I moved boxes around with my forklift while I prepared to finally get my freelance career started.
 I spent the majority of my spare time that year brushing up on new web design techniques, studying content strategy, improving my writing skills, learning the newest Adobe software and developing a solid business plan.
 The DSLR filmmaking revolution also did not go by unnoticed and I started learning how to use my photo camera to create moving images too.

 I started my own business in May 2015.
 I helped local small businesses improve their online presence.
 I designed and built websites, helped with creating content and offered technical support and training around web technology.
 After a few months my business was running strong and I can be proud of many successful projects.
 Just one year later that chapter already ended again when my girlfriend and I decided to move in together and I ended up relocating to Switzerland.

 Since April 2016 I live in Zürich.
 Starting up my freelance business again from scratch, this time in a new city without a network and with no knowledge of the local language, was not something I wanted to try.
 My first months in the country I taught Lindy Hop for Downtownswing dance school and I volunteered in the Hubonaut program at Impact Hub Zürich.
-Shortly after I started my current job as a technician and project manager at Kilchenmann AG and I also couldn't resist taking on the occasional freelance assignments on the side as well.
+Shortly after I started my current job as an event technician and technical team lead at Kilchenmann AG and occasionally I take a freelance assignments on the side as well.